Dominic-Schlegel/Hostsharing-Ansible-Drupal-7/README.md

 The Option -i can be used now to read this inventory file instead of the /etc/ansible/hosts file.
 If we want to login with an SSH-Key instead of an SSH-Password, we have to remove the -k option from the following string.
 The -K is needed to prompt us once for the sudo password of the new user.

-To prepare everything for the Drupal installation we run:
+To prepare everything for the Drupal installation (including a mysql database) we run:

     $ ansible-playbook -i inventory playbook-drupal7.yml -k -K